-So we’re officially in week 8 of lockdown now and if last week’s blog post stats about our 2 weeks in Canada proves anything, it’s that no one is bothered about how many moose we saw there.
+So we’re officially in lockdown week 8 now and if last week’s blog post stats about our 2 weeks in Canada proves anything, it’s that no one is bothered about how many moose we saw there.
 So, i’m continuing to write about what’s going on inside the Newman lockdown compound.
 What’s changed for us and what hasn’t.

 After Boris’ vague statement that wasn’t a statement about the easements to lockdown rules, we figured that the only thing that’s really changed for us is that we can no go and play basketball in a park together, should we wish to.
 Which we don’t really.